 OTHER FREQUENTLY ASKED QUESTIONS

 MUST THE SERVICE MEMBER SIGN A LEASE?

-Lease/rental agreements in the RPP shall be for six or 12-month periods, at the option of the service member.
-After the initial lease/rental period, a lease may be renewed at the request of a service member so long as the service member complies with the terms of the RPP.
+Lease/rental agreements in the RPP shall be for 6 or 12-month periods, at the option of the service member.
+After the initial lease/rental period, a lease may be renewed at the request of a service member so long as the service member complies with the terms of the RPP and is still qualified.